bolemo/aegis/README.md

 It will filter all traffic to and from WAN and WireGuard or OpenVPN clients tunnels.

 ## Version
-1.6.10
+1.7.0

 ## Prerequisite
 * You need to have Voxel's Firmware: https://www.voxel-firmware.com
-* Although not mandatory, the binary iprange is strongly recommanded to benefit some optimizations.
-If you are using the latest Voxel firmware, iprange is already preinstalled.
-If you are using an older firmware, it is possible to install iprange (either on the internal flash `/usr/bin`, or through Entware).
-The install script will offer to install iprange on the internal flash (R7800 and R9000 only for now, but Entware should support any model).
-You can decide to install it separately or not at all.
+* The binary iprange (included with latest Voxel's firmwares) is now mandatory.
+If for some reason you are using an older Voxel firmware, it is possible to install iprange (either on the internal flash `/usr/bin`, or through Entware), and in that case, the install script will offer to install iprange on the internal flash (R7800 and R9000 only) or Entware.
 * The script can be installed either on the router internal memory (no extra USB drive required) or an external (USB) drive (like the one on which you may have installed Entware).
 If installed on external drive (recommanded), it will survive firmware upgrades and factory resets.
 * This script will be creating `firewall-start.sh` in `/opt/scripts`; that is a way to define custom iptables in Voxel's Firmwares.
 If you are already using your own `/opt/scripts/firewall-start.sh`, a line will be added to it to allow this script to work.
 The clean process will remove that line leaving the rest of `/opt/scripts/firewall-start.sh` in place.
 * If installed on external drive, this script will be creating `post-mount.sh` in `(DRIVE)/autorun/scripts`; that is a way to automatically execute code when a drive is connected in Voxel's Firmwares.
 If you are already using your own `post-mount.sh` (using Entware for example), a line will be added to it to allow this script to automatically work after reboot when on external drive (this is not needed when in internal memory).
 The clean process will remove that line leaving the rest of `post-mount.sh` in place.